Lauren C. Howe © All rights reserved.

 Nice doctors really do finish first.
 (At least on patient outcomes.)
 Advisory Board, January 2019.

 Changing mindsets about symptoms improves oral immunotherapy experience and outcomes.
-American Academy of Allergy, Asthma, and Immunology, January 2019.
+American AAAI, January 2019.

 Positive mindset helps with an allergy therapy's side effects, says Stanford study.
 Stanford Medicine, January 2019.